DjangoGirls/tutorial/deploy/README.md

 ## mysite/urls.py

-Open `mysite/mysite/urls.py` file and add these two line in the beginning of the file:
+Open `mysite/mysite/urls.py` file and add these two lines in the beginning of the file:

     from django.conf.urls.static import static
     from django.conf import settings